shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 }
 ```

-This is how we do it in WebGL 2.
+What follows is how we do it in WebGL 2.
 With Transform feedback, we can discard the fragment shader
 in step 1, as well as the texture.
 We write the output (position) of the vertex shader in step 1 to the
 vertex attribute array input of step 2.
 (In practice, you still need a placeholder trivial fragment shader
 for the first step to correctly compile the program.)